EsttyB-hub/LITA_CAPSTONE-PROJECT-CUSTOMERDATA/README.md

 from [dbo].[LITA_CUSTOMERDATA DD]
 group by SubscriptionType

---- customers who canceled their subscription within 6 months----

 ---calculate the average subscription duration for all customers----

 SELECT CustomerId, AVG (Subscription_Duration) as Average_SubscriptionDuration
 from [dbo].[LITA_CUSTOMERDATA DD]
 group by CustomerID

-----find customers with subscriptions longer than 12 months---

 -----calculate total revenue by subscription type----